Select Poetry

 Running to Stand Still stays true to its title, creating an orbiting, a gravitational pull that at once keeps us distant and brings us close.
 Reyes pulls off a unique feat of storytelling; at times jarring and at times slow paced, we as readers are made to experience both the stability and velocity of her narrative.

-Available at Bookshop, Powell's, Green Apple Books, Waterstonesbooktopia and other bookstores around the world
+Available at Bookshop, Powell's, Green Apple Books, Waterstonesbooktopia, amazon and other bookstores around the world

 Order the chapbook Warning Coloration